 - Treatment & Therapy: Increasing skills and knowledge for professionals who are helping victims recover and heal.

 The CAC’s trainers include professionals from diverse disciplines with extensive experience and expertise in child abuse and exploitation.
 For over 20 years, the CAC has delivered high-quality training for community members and professionals, both locally and nationally.
-Our staff present at state and national conferences and provide consulting services to other organizations and Children’s Advocacy Centers.
+Our staff present at state and national conferences and provide consultation to other organizations and Children’s Advocacy Centers.

 Training & Technical Assistance

 The CAC offers a variety of training topics for diverse audiences, including community members and multidisciplinary professionals.
-We customize trainings to the specific needs of individual agencies and organizations.
+We customize training to the specific needs of individual agencies and organizations.
 Many trainings are offered free of charge.
 For information regarding training options and costs or if you are interested in a training that is not listed, please contact the CAC’s Outreach and Training Manager, Mary Beth Dawson at Marybeth.Dawson@state.ma.us.